-- Organize the daily activities of the work unit by prioritizing
+- Coordinates the daily activities of the work unit by

-- Oversee and is aware of the status of projects/tasks that
+- Coordinates and is aware of the status of projects/tasks that

 directly relate to the activities of the work unit.

-- Review work for accuracy as needed and ensures due dates are
+- Reviews work for accuracy as needed and ensure deadlines are

-- Supervise the financial operations of the department.
-Maintain
+- Oversees the financial operations of the department.
+Maintains

-- Collaborate and advise Chair with monthly and yearly budget
+- Collaborates and advises the Chair with monthly and yearly

-- Provide ad hoc reports from PeopleSoft, Cognos, etc. when
+- Provides ad hoc reports from PeopleSoft, Cognos, etc. when

-- Evaluate and forecast of departmental accounts on an ongoing
+- Evaluates and forecasts departmental accounts on an ongoing

 basis to monitor the resources available for operations and special